Heroclixin’ Glossary

 F.U.N. — What this site’s all about.

 Generic — A figure that doesn’t represent any individual person and could thus be played in multiples in the Highlander format.
+These characters usually have a Real Name of “Various.”
 (See “Highlander”)

 Golden Age — An official game format in which all characters and tactics are allowed.

-Highlander — An unofficial game rule in which only one copy of any character can be used in a force unless the judge rules that the character is a generic character.
+Highlander — A mostly unofficial game rule in which only one copy of any character can be used in a force unless the judge rules that the character is a generic character.
+But certain official formats, such as Pulp and Theme, use some version of this rule.
 (See “Generic”)

 HSS — Hypersonic Speed, a standard speed power.